 22. Central Pollution Control Board (CPCB) looks after mainly:

-27. Which of the following statement is correct?
+29. Which of the following is a biotic component of environment?

 Question 1 of 29